SOME ROUGH EDGE SMOOTHIN'

 Sighing, Seraphina withdrew her hand.

-"That is not the kind of help I need!"
-Before she said more, something she’d later regret, she walked away.
+"That isn't the kind of help I need."
+Before she said more, something she'd later regret, she walked away.

 "Hold up!"